hashgraph/hedera-transaction-tool/back-end/README.md

 1. Make sure at least the database is running or just `docker compose up`
 2. Create `.env` file inside `scripts` folder
-3. Run `npm run create-admin` and follow the steps
+3. Run `pnpm run create-admin` and follow the steps

 ### Start developing on HTTPS